SkygearIO/skygear-doc/content/ios/geolocation.md

 }];
 ```

-`distanceToLocation:fromLocation:` is a Ourd function which returns distance
+`distanceToLocation:fromLocation:` is a Skygear function which returns distance
 between a location field in a record and a specific location.

 ## Sorting records by distance